TanStack/tanstack.com/app/blog/ag-grid-partnership.md

 published: 6/17/2022
 ---

-We're excited to announce that TanStack Table and AG Grid are officially forming an open-source partnership to achieve the following mutually beneficial goals:
+We're excited to announce that AG Grid is now the official TanStack Table open-source partner!
+Together we will strive the to achieve the following goals:

 - To jointly educate the Javascript and TypeScript ecosystem about the differences between the two libraries and when to choose which.
 - To cover as many use-cases as possible across the ecosystem by encouraging the usage of the other when goals and limitations of either are not met.